-- 6. Lamb Lane: This site is deemed significant to the local community as it offers a natural open break from the surrounding properties.
+- 5. Lamb Lane: This site is deemed significant to the local community as it offers a natural open break from the surrounding properties.
 In the summer months, flowers bloom, attracting butterflies and other wildlife to the site.
 There is also a proposal to convert the site into a 'Community Garden' for local residents.
 With the above in mind, it is considered that the site fulfils the 'beauty' and 'recreation' criteria for local green space designation.
-The site is centrally located and is easily accessible via Lamb Lane. - 7.
-Ver Meadows (area in floodplain): Ver Meadows (area in floodplain) consists of the floodplain of the River Ver, a rare chalk stream.
-The site boundary is defined by the extent of Flood Zones 2 and 3.
-The site is located in close proximity to broadleaved deciduous woodland fragments to the north west and the Nickey Line to the east.
-The site supports a variety of wildlife and is also considered tranquil.
-The site lies adjacent to the south eastern edge of Redbourn and is accessible on foot via Crown Street. - 8.
+The site is centrally located and is easily accessible via Lamb Lane. - 6.
 Nicholls Close and Ridgedown: The site comprises a tree-lined grassy open space.
 It serves as a recreation space for dog walkers and elderly residents who walk within the space.
 It is a well-loved and well-used space due to its beauty and openness.
 The site is contained on all sides by housing and is accessible via Nicholls Close.
-The site is located a short walking distance away (~300m) from the centre of Redbourn. - 9.
-Millennium Site: The site is locally significant as it was gifted to the local community as part of the Millennium celebrations in 2000.
-The site is considered tranquil and is often used as an area for picnics by local residents, walkers and users of the Nickey Line.
-It's a relatively contained site, with a woodland forming the western boundary.
-The site is accessible via the High Street and is within walking distance from the centre of Redbourn.
-The site is owned by St Albans City and District Council and is leased to Redbourn Parish Council. - 10.
+The site is located a short walking distance away (~300m) from the centre of Redbourn. - 7.
 Cumberland Gardens: Cumberland Gardens is historically significant as it was formally part of Cumberland House, a Georgian building situated on the east side of the Common which was developed as a hunting lodge by the Due of Cumberland in the 1700s.
 In 1890 Mr. R Cecil bought the property and installed a generator, making it the first property in the village to have electric lighting.
 The site also has recreational value, as it is a well-used community space that is used for plays, exercise classes, markets and accessing the High Street on foot.
 The site lies within the heart of the village and is not considered an extensive tract of land. - 5.33 Opportunities for the sites to be designated as Town or Village Greens will be explored through the next review and update of the Neighbourhood Plan.